 Which intensity suits you best?

 Is it your first visit to the spa?
-The soft thermal cycle is recommended for an introduction to thermotherapy.
+The gentle thermal cycle is recommended for an introduction to thermotherapy.
 That way, you can experience it gradually and gently.

 Example of the soft thermal cycle